malinlarsson/courses/annotation/2017/practical_session/ExerciseFuncAnnotInterp.md

 To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **course\_material/data/blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:

-*module load blast/2.2.29+*
+*module load blast/2.6.0+*
-*blastp -db /path/to/blastdb -query annotations/annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*
+*blastp -db /path/to/blastdb -query path/to/annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*

-Agains the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
+Against the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.

 ### Process the blast outout with Annie
 The Blast outputs must be processed to retrieve the information of the closest protein (best e-value) found by Blast.
 This work will be done using [annie](https://github.com/genomeannotation/annie).